frontenddogma/web-development-glossary/manuscript/b.md

 Border
 : Per the CSS box model, any kind of line (solid, dotted, dashed, etc.) surrounding an element of a document, if present.
 The border area lies between the padding and margin areas of a box.

+Border Gateway Protocol
+: A standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems on the Internet.
+BGP is classified as a path-vector routing protocol, and it makes routing decisions based on paths, network policies, or rule sets configured by a network administrator.
+It was first described in 1989 in RFC&nbsp;1105, and has been in use on the Internet since 1994.&nbsp;[†](#w-bgp)

 Bottom posting
 : A posting style in which the reply follows the quote.&nbsp;[†](#w-posting-style)